10 Scary Good Utah Haunted Houses

 801-825-6236

-Discover the latest community news in SLC and beyond.
-And while you’re here, subscribe and get six issues of Salt Lake magazine, your guide to the best of life in Utah.
+See more stories like this and all of our culture and community coverage.
+And while you’re here, why not subscribe and get six annual issues of Salt Lake magazine’s curated guide to the best of life in Utah?